-NOTE: Appliances (refrigerator, dishwasher or clothes washer) must be winterized.
-Refer to the appliance owner's manual for additional information or contact your Dealer or Customer Service for assistance.
+NOTE: Appliances must be winterized.
+Refer to the manufacturer's manual for additional information or contact Customer Service for assistance.

 If you chose to perform the winterization process yourself, read and understand the following information before starting.
 Contact customer service or your dealer for questions about this process.
-Refer to the Uni-Dock Utility System section for valve settings.
 It may be easier to winterize the RV with another person to assist you.

-NOTE: The water heater must be drained to prevent damage from freezing.
+NOTE: : The water heater must be drained to prevent damage from freezing.
 It is recommended the water heater be drained and bypassed during the winterization process particularly if introducing RV antifreeze into the plumbing system.
 Do not drain the water heater while it is hot or under pressure!
 Antifreeze should be kept out of the water heater.